Adolf Chybiński: Affiliations

 In 1929 he became a correspondent member and in 1945 an active member of the Polish Academy of Learning; shortly before his death, he was granted the title of a full member of the Polish Academy of Sciences (1952).
 In the years 1948-1949 he was a member of the Polish Academy of Learning Musicological Commission, and from 1920 the Scientific Society in Lviv.
-In 1948 he was one of the founding members of the Polish Composers' Union and the vice-president of the Musicology Section.
+In 1948 he was one of the founding members of the Musicology Section of the Polish Composers' Union and the vice-president of the section.